Velalar College of Engineering and Technology

 Velalar College of Engineering and Technology is an engineering college located at Thindal, Erode district in the state of Tamil Nadu in India.
 The College is affiliated to Anna University, approved by All India Council of Technical Education (AICTE), accredited 'A' Grade by National Assessment and Accreditation Council and five programmes (B.E. – BME, CSE, ECE, EEE and B.Tech.-IT) are accredited by National Board of Accreditation (NBA).

 Courses

-Eight degrees are offered in B.E./B.Tech.
-They are:
+Eight degrees are offered in B.E./B.Tech: